yogendhra15/Automatic_Centre_Stand_for_Motorcycles-/README.md

 ## Overview

 Traditional centre stands require the rider to lift 40–60% of a motorcycle's weight, which is difficult for elderly riders, women, and anyone with physical limitations.
 This project replaces that manual effort with a high-torque electromechanical actuator controlled by an Arduino Nano.
-With a single button press, the actuator lowers the stand, lifts the bike into a stable upright position, and automatically locks — with limit switches, an H-bridge motor driver, and safety cutoffs preventing overload or over-travel.
+With a single button press, the actuator lowers the stand, lifts the bike into a stable upright position, and automatically locks — with limit switches, an H-bridge motor driver, and safety cutoffs preventing overload or over-travel

 ## Key Features